The Sweet Hereafter (novel): Basis of novel

 The State Bar of Texas sought to bring actions against lawyers whom it believed to be paying people to refer clients to them.
 Some families who settled soon after the accident sued again after discovering that other families had received larger settlements.
 The 350 lawsuits resulted in settlements totaling more than $150 million.
-In the end, Valley Coca-Cola paid some $144 million in claims of which lawyers took an estimated $50 million.
-Families who lost children received about $4.5 million from Valley Coca-Cola for each boy or girl who perished while the 60 children who survived each received an estimated $500,000 to $900,000.
+In the end, Valley Coca-Cola paid some $144 million in claims, of which lawyers took an estimated $50 million.
+Families who lost children received about $4.5 million from Valley Coca-Cola for each boy or girl who died, while the 60 children who survived each received an estimated $500,000 to $900,000.

 Few of the citizens of Alton attended the criminal trial for the truck driver.
 Many think that the money received from the lawsuits only brought the town trouble.